5G-ERA/Reference-NetApp/src/docker/README.md

 ### era_5g_object_detection_standalone

 The reference implementation of standalone 5G-ERA Network Application docker image.
-The interface requires exposing port to the hosts to work properly.
-The 5896 port is required for HTTP communication with the interface.
+The interface requires exposing a port to the hosts to work properly.
+The 5896 port is required for communication with the interface.
 Two Dockerfiles are provided, one for the CPU-only variant and one which includes the CUDA for GPU processing.

 How to build (CPU-only):